Join the CloverCroft Team

 Apprenticeships (2): Learn, work, and live the farming life.
 Connect exceptionally to food and how to grow, with directed learning and field trips to give a groundwork into starting a farm business.
 Renumeration is in the form of room and board, a monthly stipend, and education.
 Application deadline: March 15 (or later, if positions are not filled).
 We have 2 apprenticeships available for 2019.

 Full season farmer (1).
-Work from March or April through November.
+Work from April through November.
 Full season workers typically receive higher pay and have advanced responsibilities; and they often return to work here for several years.
 Application deadline: February 15 (or later, if positions are not filled).
 THIS POSITION IS FILLED FOR 2019.